-- ✓ Modern high throughput sequencers can generate hundreds of millions of sequences in a single run. - ✓ Before analysing this sequence to draw biological conclusions you should always perform some simple quality control checks to ensure that - (I) the raw data looks good and - (II) there are no problems or biases in your data which may affect how you can usefully use it.
+✓ Modern high throughput sequencers can generate hundreds of millions of sequences in a single run.

+✓ Before analysing this sequence to draw biological conclusions you should always perform some simple quality control checks to ensure that which may affect how you can usefully use it.